-The Jack Dangermond Award

-The Jack Dangermond Award was established in 2017 to encourage and stimulate submission of highquality scientific papers by individual authors or groups to the ISPRS International Journal of Geo-Information, to promote and advertise the journal, and to honour the outstanding contributions of Jack Dangermond, founder and CEO of ESRI, to research and development in Geospatial Information Sciences.
-The Award is presented to authors of the best paper, written in English and published exclusively in the ISPRS Journal during the four-year period from January of a Congress year, to December of the year prior to the next Congress.
+The Jack Dangermond Award The Jack Dangermond Award was established in 2017 to encourage and stimulate submission of high-quality scientific papers by individual authors or groups to the ISPRS International Journal of Geo-Information, to promote and advertise the journal, and to honour the outstanding contributions of Jack Dangermond, founder and CEO of ESRI, to research and development in Geospatial Information Sciences.
+The Award is normally presented to authors of the best paper, written in English and published exclusively in the ISPRS Journal during the four-year period from January of a Congress year, to December of the year prior to the next Congress.
 The award consists of a monetary grant of 10,000 USD and certificates, it is sponsored by MDPI and ESRI.
 A five-member Jury evaluates the papers.
 For each year of the four-year evaluation period, the best paper is selected, and among these four papers, the one to receive the Jack Dangermond Award.

-For the period 2017 - 2019, the winning paper is:

-"Voxel-based 3D Point Cloud Semantic Segmentation: Unsupervised Geometric and Relationship Featuring vs Deep Learning Methods" by Florent Poux and Roland Billen

-From the Geomatics Unit, University of Liège, Belgium, published in Vol. 8, (5), 2019, https://doi.org/10.3390/ijgi8050213
+Due to the pandemic and the resulting postponement of the Congress, in 2022 two awards are given, one for the 2016-2021 period and one for the 2020-2021 period.
+The award-winning paper 2017 - 2019 "Voxel-based 3D Point Cloud Semantic Segmentation: Unsupervised Geometric and Relationship Featuring vs Deep Learning Methods" by Florent Poux and Roland Billen from the Geomatics Unit, University of Liège, Belgium, published in Vol. 8, (5), 2019, https://doi.org/10.3390/ijgi8050213